hariharaprabhu/tabsearch/README.md

 - **Customer analytics** → Segment users by demographics + behavior + purchase history
 - **Content matching** → Similar articles by topic + engagement + metadata

+## ⚠️ Known Limitations

+- **First-time run is slow** → The package downloads a pre-trained sentence transformer (~100 MB).
+Subsequent runs are cached and much faster.

+- **Memory scaling** → Each additional 1,000 rows adds ~100 MB in memory usage.
+For very large datasets, use the FAISS integration.

+- **FAISS optional** → High-speed nearest neighbor search requires installing faiss-cpu (not bundled by default, especially tricky on macOS).

+- **GPU acceleration** → Recommended if you plan to embed text for 100K+ rows; otherwise CPU is fine for small/medium data.

+- **Mixed data assumption** → tabsearch is designed to handle text, categorical, and numerical data together.
+For text-only datasets, it still works effectively (via sentence-transformers), but its real advantage comes when your data mixes different types.
 ---

 ## 🔗 Advanced Usage